Approximation Algorithms for Clustering with Dynamic Points: Introduction

+where for a vector $\vec{v}$, $\vec{v}^\downarrow$ is the non-increasingly sorted version of $\vec{v}$, and is the minimum total distance among perfect matchings between two equal-sized multi-sets $Y$ and $Z$. \end{definition}

+In \dom, the second term in the objective (i.e., the total distance traveled by all facilities) can also be motivated by the online optimization problems of $k$-server \cite{manasse1990competitive,koutsoupias1995server} and $k$-taxi \cite{coester2019online,buchbinder2021online}.
+In these problems, $k$ servers are present in a metric space; at each time step, one client is revealed with a request, and some server needs to travel in the metric space to fulfill the client's request, incurring a movement cost.
+The unweighted version of \dom (i.e., each $w_t$ is an all-one vector) can be roughly regarded as an offline version of $k$-server, except that many clients show up at each time step, and the servers need to fix their locations and serve all clients simultaneously.

+\dom is also related to the stochastic $k$-server problem, first studied by Dehghani~\etal\cite{dehghani2017stochastic}.
+In this problem, we have $T$ time steps and $T$ distributions $\{P_t\}_{t\in[T]}$ given \emph{in advance}.
+The $t$-th client is drawn from $P_t$, and we can use $k$ movable servers.
+One variant they consider is that, after a client shows up, its closest server goes to the client's location and comes back, and the optimization objective is the total distance traveled by all servers; in expectation, this objective is the same as in \dom, if we consider \emph{non-ordered and weighted} clients and all weights sum up to 1 for each time slot.
+We will further discuss the relation between \dom and stochastic $k$-server in Section~\ref{section:related:work}.

-It is also natural to formulate dynamic clustering problems where the objective is to minimize just the service cost, subject to a constraint on the movement cost.
+It is also natural to formulate dynamic clustering problems where the objective is to minimize just the service cost, subject to some constraints on the movement cost.
 This turns out to be technically very different from \dom.
-Our second problem, which we call \dks, is such a concrete problem, motivated by the above-mentioned construction company application.
-In this problem the service cost is the $k$-supplier objective, i.e. the maximum client service distance over all time steps, and the constraints are that any facility cannot be moved further than a fixed value $B>0$ between any two consecutive time steps.
+Our second problem, which we call dynamic $k$-supplier (\dks), is such a concrete problem, where the service cost is the $k$-supplier objective, i.e., the maximum client-facility connection distance over all time steps, and the constraint is that any facility cannot be moved further than a fixed distance $B\geq0$ between any two consecutive time steps.
 More formally: